ETOSPHERES-Labs/etopay-sdk/sdk/docs/Choosing Cryptpay/Features.md

 # Features

-Cryptpay allows end-users to perform in-app payments to other end-users for services and products offered through the application.
+Cawaena allows end-users to perform in-app payments to other end-users for services and products offered through the application.

-Cryptpay solves the problem of P2P payments between end-users, by not becoming a gate-keeper, but a path-finder between consumers for digital data, services and real-world commodities
+Cawaena solves the problem of P2P payments between end-users, by not becoming a gate-keeper, but a path-finder between consumers for digital data, services and real-world commodities

 - **Complete Wallet Management with MFA (Multi-factor approvals)**